 - Estimated cost of the carbon tax is no longer factored into the consumption charge

 - Also known as service charge, fixed charge, daily supply charge, or service to property charge

 - Charged regardless of the amount of electricity used by customers

 - Charged in cents per day or dollars per billing period

-- Covers costs that may not depend on actual energy usage, e.g. those associated with reading an electricity meter or customer administration
+- Covers costs that do not depend on actual energy usage, for example those associated with maintaining poles and wires, and customer administration